kgish/ember-hal-client/README.md

 * Editing profile= including new password.
 * Adding, modifying and deleting user by admin.
 * Entry field validations.
+* Pagination for the products list would be nice.

 ## Thanks